GeethaJey/COVID-TPR/Writeup.md

 14 days <https://coronavirus.jhu.edu/testing/testing-positivity>.
 However due to several factors influencing the test positivity rate, it is not a direct indicator of testing capacity.
-The test positivity rate has been used as a measure of prevalence for infectious disease outbreaks that occur in regions with limited or non-existent health surveillance.
+The test positivity rate has been used in assessing Malaria and Ebola, as a measure of prevalence for outbreaks that occur in regions with limited or non-existent health surveillance.

 ``` r